afmmrahman/afmmrahman/README.md

 ### Hi there 👋, my name is A F M Muzahidur Rahman
 ![](https://unsplash.com/photos/npxXWgQ33ZQ)

 I'm an Innovative optimized solution seeker- offering expertise in full software development life cycle - from concept through delivery of next-generation application and customizable solutions.
-Good understanding in advance development methodologies, tools and process contributing to the design and roll-out of software application.
+Good understanding in development methodologies, tools and process contributing to the design and roll-out of software application.
 I am ambitious, adventurous, assiduous, animated and an alliteration advocate.

 Currently I am doing a internship program at Integrify Oy with the Full Stack developer position.